-A wireless meat thermometer offers you flexibility, accuracy, and temperature information helpful for cooking food to the right doneness level.
+A wireless meat thermometer offers flexibility, accuracy, and temperature information helpful for cooking food to the right doneness level.
 Using a quality wireless thermometer with your grill or smoker to monitor the internal temperature of whatever you are cooking is one of the easiest ways to get consistent results and serve delicious food.

 Now, good-quality wireless thermometers take the convenience of knowing what’s happening inside your grill to the next level.
-These devices connect to your home’s WiFi or Bluetooth and send you the meat’s internal temperature and other real-time temperature information wirelessly.
+These devices connect to your home’s WiFi or mobile device Bluetooth and send you the meat’s internal temperature and other real-time temperature information wirelessly.
 You can see all the information right on your phone or a remote monitor while sitting on the couch.

 Go outside, chat with your friends, and entertain your guests while monitoring the cooking process right from your phone, which is hard to do with analog thermometers.